King Kamehameha Day Parade in Honolulu: Floral Floats, Pa'u Riders, and Where to Watch with Kids

 Family Logistics

 The biggest challenge with this parade is sun and heat.
-By 10 a.m. in mid-June, Honolulu is full sun, mid-80s, and humid.
+By 10 a.m. in mid-June, Honolulu is full sun, mid-80s, humid.
 Shade is the single most important variable.
 Pick a viewing spot with shade, or bring your own.

 Sunscreen is non-negotiable.
 Sun Bum mineral SPF 50 goes on at 8 a.m. and again at 10.
 Hats: a Wallaroo wide-brim sun hat for the adults, a SwimZip kids wide-brim with chin strap for the kids.